 Pierre Legrand is a graduate of the Sorbonne and of the University of Oxford, where he studied as a Rhodes Scholar; he teaches law at the Sorbonne where, after having acted for ten years as director of postgraduate comparative legal studies, he is now responsible for the postgraduate programme on globalization and legal pluralism.
 In his capacity as Board of Visitors Distinguished Visiting Professor of Law, he offers a course on comparative law every year at the University of San Diego Law School.
 In addition, Professor Legrand taught the seminar in comparative law on the postgraduate programme at the University of Melbourne Law School over a number of years while also teaching comparative law repeatedly within the undergraduate law degrees at the University of Timisoara in Romania and at the Centro Universitário Curitiba in Brazil.
 For nearly two decades, he has also lectured at the University of Cambridge's summer school on English Legal Methods.
 He has recently held visiting professorships at the University of Toronto, at the China University of Political Science and Law in Beijing, at the University of Copenhagen, at the Georgetown University Law Center, and at the National University of Singapore.
 Professor Legrand publishes in English and French.
 His work has been translated in various other languages.
 Professor Legrand teaches and writes with specific reference to salient theoretical issues arising from comparative interventions in a globalized world.

-David A. Livdahl is the Managing Partner and the Chief Representative of the Paul Hastings Beijing office.
+David A. Livdahl is the Managing Partner of the Beijing office of Pillsbury Winthrop Shaw Pittman.
 He has advised a wide range of European, North American and Japanese companies on structuring investments in China, and has provided advice on operational issues and exit strategies.
-He won the International Law Office’s (ILO) prestigious Client Choice Award 2011 for “China Corporate Lawyer of the Year.”
+He won the International Law Office's (ILO) prestigious Client Choice Award 2011 for "China Corporate Lawyer of the Year."
 He was admitted as a Fellow of the Chartered Institute of Arbitrators in 1995.
 In 2000, he was appointed to serve on the official arbitrator panel of the China International Economic and Trade Arbitration Commission (CIETAC), and has acted as an arbitrator at CIETAC, the HKIAC, and in a number of ICC arbitrations as well.
-In 2009, he was listed as a member of the CPR’s International Panel of Distinguished Neutrals.
+In 2009, he was listed as a member of the CPR's International Panel of Distinguished Neutrals.
 He is the author of "International Arbitration in Japan," and has published numerous articles on investing in China.
 Mr. Livdahl received his B.A. cum laude from Macalester College, his M.A. from Columbia University, and his J.D. from Columbia Law School.
 He studied at the Stanford Language Center in Taiwan and studied in Japan on a Fulbright Scholarship.
 He was admitted to practice in Japan as a Gaikokuho Jimu Bengoshi.

 Harlan A. Loeb heads Edelman's Global Crisis & Risk Practice.
 He is a widely recognized expert in crisis and reputational risk management and litigation strategy.
 With over 25 years of practice experience, Harlan's representative client work includes: CME Group, HP, Disney, Microsoft, University of Notre Dame, Harley-Davidson, BASF, Samsung, Penn State University, Daughters of Charity Health System, Mitsubishi Corporation, Asics, Grosvenor, Kraft, Dow Chemical Company, HSBC, Takeda, Waste Management, H-P, Enron, GE, Chevron, Juniper Systems, and Delta Airlines, and Danone.
 Harlan is Professor of Crisis & the Court of Public Opinion at Northwestern University Law School, a Lecturer on Risk at Northwestern's Kellogg Graduate School of Management, and a Ford Scholar at the Ford Center for Global Citizenship, also at the Kellogg Graduate School of Management.